mex-turbo-snail/data-science-S2025/challenges/c12-policing-assignment.md

 - How does controlling for found contraband affect the `subject_race` terms in the model?
   - We do see some change in values for estimate , std.error, etc. We also now have a term for contraband in the model.
+For each however, the effect on estimate values have changes in some way.
+For example. for Hispanics, they are still the most prominent race to be arrested in comparison to whites where as blacks they are now the least likely to be arrested for found contraband than whites.
+In general, for blacks and hispanics we see and decrease in prominence but, for white we see an increase in prominence.
 - What does the *finding of contraband* tell us about the stop?
 What does it *not* tell us about the stop?
   - It does tell us that the person arrested was likely arrested for